 Script to scan Zephyr include directories and emit system call and subsystem metadata

 System calls require a great deal of boilerplate code in order to implement completely.
-This script is the first step in the build system’s process of auto-generating this code by doing a text scan of directories containing header files, and building up a database of system calls and their function call prototypes.
+This script is the first step in the build system’s process of auto-generating this code by doing a text scan of directories containing C or header files, and building up a database of system calls and their function call prototypes.
 This information is emitted to a generated JSON file for further processing.